 - Make the dough.
-Combine ⅔ cup warm milk with 2 tablespoon honey and 1 ½ teaspoon active dry yeast.
+Combine warm milk with honey and active dry yeast.
 Let sit for 5 minutes or until the yeast is activated and the mixture is foamy.

-- Combine yeast mixture with 1 egg, 2 cups bread flour, and 1 teaspoon salt and mix until a rough dough comes together.
-Add 2 tablespoon butter and knead for 5-8 minutes or until smooth.
-Transfer the dough to a bowl, cover with plastic and let proof for 1 hour or until doubled in size.
+- Combine yeast mixture with egg, bread flour, and salt and mix until a rough dough comes together.
+Add butter and knead for 5-8 minutes or until smooth and elastic.
+Add 1-2 tablespoons flour if the dough is too sticky.
+Transfer the dough to a bowl, cover with plastic, and let proof for 1 hour or until doubled in size.

 - Meanwhile, make the filling.
-Cover cut potatoes with water in a medium pot.
+Place potatoes in a medium pot and cover with water.
 Bring to a boil over medium-high heat and cook until the potatoes are fork-tender.
 Drain and mash the potatoes.

-- Heat 1 tablespoon oil in a large saute pan.
+- Heat 1 tablespoon of oil in a large saute pan.
 Add the ground beef and saute until browned, breaking up the meat into small pieces.
-Remove the beef and drain all but 1 tablespoon of the fat.
-Add the chopped carrot, onion, garlic, and scallion and saute until the vegetables are tender.
-Season with salt and pepper.
+Add chopped carrot, onion, garlic, and scallion, and saute for 3-4 minutes.
+Add chicken bouillion powder and water and bring to a simmer.
+Continue to cook until all of the liquid has evaporated, stirring occasionally.
+Season with salt and pepper and remove from heat.

-- Combine the cooked vegetables with potatoes, beef, and 2 tablespoon mayo.
+- Combine the cooked beef and vegetables with potatoes, and mayo.
 Season with salt and pepper and mix the filling until well combined.
 Let cool completely.

 - Punch down the dough and divide it into 8 equal portions.
 Roll each portion into a ball, cover loosely with a kitchen towel and let rest for 15 minutes.

-- Take one of the dough balls and roll it out into a 5-inch circle.
-Scoop about ¼ cup of the filling into the center of the dough and gather the edges to seal.
-Shape into a patty and dip into the beaten egg.
+- Take one of the dough balls and roll it out into a 6-inch circle.
+Scoop ⅓ cup of the filling into the center of the dough and gather the edges to seal.
+Flatten slightly to shape it into a patty and dip it into the beaten egg.
 Coat the croquette bread in panko, coating both sides.
 Place on a parchment-lined baking sheet and cover.
 Repeat with the remaining dough.
-Lightly cover the buns and proof the bread for 45 minutes.
+Lightly cover the buns with a clean kitchen towel and proof the bread for 45 minutes.